Search

 • Explain exactly what you need from the photographs.
 Do you want photos of people exploring the galleries at your museum?
 People walking in and out of the museum entrance, browsing your shop, and playing with interactives?
 Attractive interiors or object details?

-• Details about the subject of the photos: e.g., models, young people, live animals or objects which require specialist handling
+• Tell the photographer about the details of this work.
+This can include information about the subject of the photos: for example, the use of models, young people, live animals, or objects which require specialist handling.

 Brand identity